whatisaProCoder/odin-task-management-app/README.md

 ### 🧠 Project Journey

 Polymath began as a simple To-Do app project for The Odin Project curriculum.
+This project is part of the JavaScript Course in the "JavaScript Path" section, appearing just before the React section begins.
+At the time of building this app, I had completed roughly 34% of the JavaScript path.
 What started as a basic exercise in vanilla JavaScript quickly evolved as I fell in love with building a practical, everyday application:

 1. **Core-First Development**: I built the functional core modules first, implementing robust data structures and storage functionality before any UI work began—ensuring a solid foundation
 2. **Modular Architecture**: Created a clean, modular codebase with careful separation of concerns between data and presentation layers
 3. **Design Phase**: Only after the core functionality was solid, I created a modern UI design in Figma, focusing on clean aesthetics and intuitive interactions
-4. **UI Implementation**: Translated the Figma designs into code, connecting the UI modules to the already-functioning core
+4. **Vanilla JS Challenge**: Despite not reaching the React section of The Odin Project yet, I decided to push forward with pure HTML, CSS, and JavaScript—challenging myself to create a professional application without frameworks
-5. **Vanilla JS Power**: Built entirely with vanilla JavaScript, HTML, and CSS—proving that modern, powerful applications don't always require frameworks like React
+5. **UI Implementation**: Translated the Figma designs into code, connecting the UI modules to the already-functioning core
 6. **Desktop Application**: Extended the web app into a desktop application using Electron

-This methodical approach—starting with a solid core, designing intentionally, and then building a beautiful UI—resulted in an application that's not only visually appealing but also robust and maintainable under the hood.
+This methodical approach—starting with a solid core, designing intentionally, and building a beautiful UI with vanilla technologies—resulted in an application that's not only visually appealing but also robust and maintainable under the hood.
+It also provided invaluable experience with core web technologies before moving on to frameworks like React in the future.

 ### 🔮 Future Plans